utooley/Tooley_2022_child_functional_comms/README.md

 Preprocessing was conducted using fMRIprep v.
 1.4.1 ([link](https://fmriprep.org/en/stable/)) and xcpEngine version 1.0 ([link](https://xcpengine.readthedocs.io/)) on a high-performance computing cluster running CentOS 6.9.
 See [preprint](https://www.biorxiv.org/content/10.1101/2021.01.21.427677v1) methods for all software version specifications.

 Code used in this repo depends heavily on that of the Computational Brain Imaging Group (v0.17.0, found [here](https://github.com/ThomasYeoLab/CBIG)).
 This must be installed to run functions in the `code/yeo_networks` folder.

 The weighted stochastic block model (WSBM, `code/wsbm`) was run using v1.2 code from Aicher et al. (2015), found [here](https://aaronclauset.github.io/wsbm/), which must be installed for MATLAB to run the WSBM.
 The Network Community Toolbox ([here](http://commdetect.weebly.com/)) and GenLouvain 2.1 [code](http://netwiki.amath.unc.edu/GenLouvain/GenLouvain) must also be in your MATLAB path to use the iterative WSBM consensus partitioning algorithm.

-Numerals at the beginning of scripts indicate the order in which they were used.
+Numbers at the beginning of scripts indicate the order in which they were used.
 In some cases (e.g. in MATLAB), you must modify the script name to remove the number, as filenames cannot start with numeric values.

 ## Partitions